-The main celebration of Dashain spans for ten days the most important of them being the first, seventh, eighth, ninth and the tenth day.
-The former nine days are observed as Navratri, of which, the eight-day is dedicated as Maha Ashtami.
+The main celebration of Dashain spans for ten days, the most important of them being the first, seventh, eighth, ninth, and tenth day.
+The former nine days are observed as Navratri, of which, the eighth day is dedicated as Maha Ashtami.

 The tenth day is the most important of all; where the various avatars of goddess Shakti are worshipped throughout Nepal.